You don't need the investing acumen of Warren Buffett or the riches of a trust fund baby to achieve financial success.

 Highly rated CAPS All-Star tenmiles thinks reason will eventually win out, making the water management specialist a winning bet:

 Large short interest - buyer off recent sell-off to the $5.10 range as I believe long term fracking business prospects remain solid - above average one year play from this level relative to the overall market.

 Add Heckmann to the Fool's free portfolio tracker and tell us in the comments section below or on the Heckmann CAPS page if you agree its future isn't as fractured as it looks.

 Foolish final thoughts

-The Motley Fool owns shares of Wal-Mart.
-Motley Fool newsletter services have recommended buying shares of Wal-Mart and Check Point Software.
-Motley Fool newsletter services have recommended creating a diagonal call position in Wal-Mart.
+Fool contributor Rich Duprey holds no position in any company mentioned.
+Click here to see his holdings and a short bio.
+The Motley Fool owns shares of PepsiCo and Heckmann.
+Motley Fool newsletter services have recommended buying shares of Schlumberger, PepsiCo, and Procter & Gamble, as well as creating a diagonal call position in PepsiCo.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.